-Whether your garden gets hit with a light frost, a hard freeze, heavy blankets of snow, heavy winds or even an ice storm during colder months, these weather events can harm or kill off plants in your garden.
+Whether your garden gets hit with a light frost, a hard freeze, heavy blankets of snow, high winds or even an ice storm during colder months, harsh winter weather events can harm or kill off plants in your garden.

-With some easy preparation, you can protect your plants from frost, freeze and wind damage to help your garden plants survive harsh conditions.
+With some easy preparation, you can protect your garden plants from frost, freeze and wind damage to help your them survive harsh conditions.

 5 Ways Protect Your Garden from frost and freeze Damage